Essential skills for a career in counselling

 First degrees in related subjects such as education, nursing, psychology and social work are also useful and may help you to secure a place on a counselling or postgraduate course.

-Higher-level qualifications, such as Masters courses accredited by BACP are available and study at this level could give you a head start in the hunt for work, as it demonstrates your commitment to the profession and highlights your breadth of experience.
-For example, the University of South Wales, Goldsmiths, University of London, Leeds Beckett University and the University of Derby run counselling Masters.
+Higher-level qualifications, such as Masters courses accredited by BACP could give you a head start in the hunt for work, as it demonstrates your commitment to the profession and highlights your breadth of experience.
+For example, the following institutions run counselling Masters courses:

 Search for postgraduate courses in counselling.